What Does a Law Firm Administrator Do?

-Law firm administrators must have excellent management skills to work on the variety of tasks and projects required on a daily basis in a law firm.
+Law firm administrators are professionals who handle the day-to-day administrative tasks at a legal firm.
+They must have excellent multi-tasking skills to work on the variety of tasks and projects required on a daily basis in a law firm.
 Most likely, they will be working for one law firm where they will help manage multiple lawyers on a daily basis.
-As a law firm administrator, they may spend their time ordering office supplies, answering phones, greeting clients, taking notes during meetings, and setting the lawyers’ calendar schedules.
+As law firm administrators, they may spend their time ordering office supplies, answering phones, greeting clients, taking notes during meetings, and setting the lawyers’ calendar schedules.

 This is a fast-paced career, and law firm administrators will need excellent time management skills, interpersonal skills, written communication skills, and a professional attitude.
-They must also be a self-starter and be able to work without a lot of guidance and oversight.
+This role usually requires the candidate to be independent and be able to work without a lot of guidance and oversight.

 The law firm administrator helps to facilitate clear communication between clients, their attorneys, and the courts.
 They also must ensure that legal documents are organized and conduct supervision over the efficient operation of the law firm.
 They may counsel the supporting staff members and also are in charge of any discipline or termination needed for non-attorney employees.
 They must have the ability to keep records confidential and have a keen approach to professional communication skills for interpersonal and customer service-related interactions.

 - Collaborate with office managers, human resources specialists, and other office administrators

 - Maintain appropriate staffing levels for reception, secretarial, etc.

 - Assist human resources with integrating new team members